 This is the RCI Communications model 2950.
 Another in the series of "10 meter" ham transceivers, which found a greater following among the CB crowd.
 Like the Uniden HR-2510, this radio contained an easy to modify microprocessor, which allowed expansion of frequency coverage to include the 11 meter band.
 Curiously, the radio, once modified, also traveled above the 10 meter band as well, up to 32 Mhz.
-What value this may have had was never really understood.
-In terms of features, this radio was equipped with the usual standard features of Volume, Squelch, R.F. & Mic Gain controls, Mode switch, and receive-only Fine Tuning.
+What actual value this may have had was never really understood.
+In terms of features, this radio was equipped with the usual standard features of Volume, Squelch, R.F. & Mic Gain controls, Mode switch, and receive-only (RIT) Fine Tuning.
 This radio also expanded on the features found on the HR-2510, with the inclusion of memory channels, enhanced scanning capabilities, as well as the ability to operate on split frequencies.
 Like the 2510, the 2950 has selectable tuning steps with resolution down to 100 Hz.
-A 100 hz resolution is still too coarse for precise SSB tuning, so a Fine Tuning control is also included.
+A 100 hz resolution is still too coarse for precise SSB tuning, so a receive-only Fine Tuning control is also included.
 Power output is adjustable on all modes.
 The display is very large and easy to read, and the push buttons are backlit, which made this radio a pleasure to operate while running mobile.

 Performance wise though, this radio was not up to the HR-2510.
-Power output was a full 10 watts less on SSB, coming in at a nominal 35 watts.
-AM carrier power is recommended to not exceed 8 watts maximum to maintain full modulation.
+Power output was close to 10 watts less on SSB, coming in at a nominal 35 watts.
+AM carrier power is recommended to not exceed 8 watts maximum to maintain full peak modulation percentage.
 The receiver, while varactor tuned to keep sensitivity consistent across the band, suffered from poor selectivity.
 The disappointing selectivity was further degraded by the noise blanker.
 Sensitivity was exceptional however, when the radio was aligned properly.
 The receiver AGC response curve was also a weak spot as strong local signals could overload and distort the receive audio forcing a manual R.F. gain reduction, which was not normally a problem.
 The noise blanker besides increasing bleed over problems, was also not as effective on pulse noise as it could have been.
 I also found that the 8 segment LCD meter (which due to the AGC issues, never showed more than 6 segments on receive) was not linear nor had a fine enough resolution, so I mounted an external analog meter (lighted too!) for more precise signal readings after making mods to correct the AGC.

 Reliability was also not a strong suit for this radio, as it suffered from cold solder joints on the chassis mounted voltage regulators.
 I have had to repair several of these radios for this exact problem.
 Once modified, the radio usually played well without further incident.
 There were also modifications to improve both the noise blanker and the AGC.
 Early versions of this model also had some interesting Microprocessor/Display glitches.
 Sometimes the radio would power up with strange characters on the display, or it would run up on an unusual frequency.